qlik-oss/qlik-cloud-monitoring-apps/automations/multipleTenantInstaller.md

 2. Create a new, blank automation in your Qlik Cloud tenant
 3. Right click into the workspace, select `Upload workspace`, and import the JSON file you downloaded in step 1.
+4. Configure the automation variables listed in the configuration section.
+5. Run the automation.
+If a Glossary named the same as the variable `glossaryName` in the shared space named `sharedSpaceName` doesn't yet exist, it will be created and the current tenant's hostname will be added.

 ## Updates